Extremal Lagrangian tori in toric domains: Introduction and statements of results

 Suppose there is an extremal Lagrangain torus $L$ in $(E^4(a,b),\omega_{\mathrm{std}})$ that does not intersect the Clifford torus $S^1(\frac{ab}{a+b})\times S^1(\frac{ab}{a+b})$.
 By Theorem \ref{extremal-lag-toric}, $L$ entirely lies on $\partial E^4(a,b)$.
 So either $L$ lies above or below the point $(\frac{ab}{a+b}, \frac{ab}{a+b})$ on the green side of the triangle.
 If it lies above $(\frac{ab}{a+b}, \frac{ab}{a+b})$, then $L$ is an extremal Lagrangian torus in $(B^{2}(\frac{ab}{a+b})\times \mathbb{C},\omega_{\mathrm{std}})$ which does not lie entirely on the boundary of $(B^{2}(\frac{ab}{a+b})\times\mathbb{C},\omega_{\mathrm{std}})$.
 This contradicts Theorem \ref{extremal-lag-cylinder}.
 If it lies below the point $(\frac{ab}{a+b}, \frac{ab}{a+b})$, then $L$ is an extremal Lagrangian torus in $(\mathbb{C}\times B^{2}(\frac{ab}{a+b}),\omega_{\mathrm{std}})$ which does not lies entirely on its boundary---a contradiction again.

 Hamiltonian isotopies preserve the symplectic area of Lagrangian tori.
 If $L_t\subset E^4(a,b)$ is a Hamiltonian isotopy of the Clifford torus $S^1(\frac{ab}{a+b})\times S^1(\frac{ab}{a+b})$, then $L_t$ is extremal for each $t$.
 Hence $L_t\subset \partial E^4(a,b)$ for all $t$ by Theorem \ref{extremal-lag-toric}.
-We now apply the above argument for each $t$. \end{proof} \begin{remark} Corollary \ref{extremal-cylinder} implies that any embedded loop on $\mathbb{CP}^1$ that bounds an area of $\frac{1}{2}$ (half of the total area) does not lie in an open hemisphere: note that it is enough to prove that any such loop intersects the equator.
+We now apply the above argument for each $t$. \end{proof} \begin{remark} It is an elementary fact that any embedded loop on $\mathbb{CP}^1$ that bounds an area of $\frac{1}{2}$ (half of the total area) does not lie in an open hemisphere.
+This can be deduced from Corollary \ref{extremal-cylinder}: note that it is enough to prove that any such loop intersects the equator.
 Arguing by contradiction, suppose that it is not the case.
 The lift of this loop to $S^3(1)$ under the Hopf fibration is a Lagrangian torus in the ball $\bar{B}^4(1)$.
 This lifted torus has symplectic area $\frac{1}{2}$ and hence is extremal by Theorem \ref{compute-lag}.
 Moreover, our assumption implies that this lift does not intersect the Clifford torus $S^1(\frac{1}{2})\times S^1(\frac{1}{2})$.
 This is a contradiction to Corollary \ref{extremal-cylinder}.

 It would be interesting to see if the higher dimensional version of this holds, i.e., whether all extremal (hence monotone by Theorem \ref{monoton=extremal}) Lagrangian tori in $(\mathbb{CP}^2, \omega_{\mathrm{FS}})$ intersect the monotone Clifford torus in $(\mathbb{CP}^2, \omega_{\mathrm{FS}})$.
 By the discussion above, it boils down to whether or not Corollary \ref{extremal-cylinder} is valid for $(\bar{B}^{6}(1),\omega_{\mathrm{std}})$. \end{remark} \begin{remark}[Non-squeezing of monotone tori] Consider the moment map image of $\mathbb{CP}^2$ as shown in Figure \ref{momentofball1}.
 As pointed out in {\cite[Figure 1]{MR4251089}}, the monotone Chekanov torus $L_{\mathrm{ch}}$ in $\mathbb{CP}^2$ can be placed on the diagonal in the region defined by